This section covers the following topics:

 For a detailed description of the file server, refer to the section Natural File Server.

-Natural SQL Gateway under Com-plete
+SQL Gateway, the Natural SQL Gateway

-Natural SQL Gateway under TSO
+Natural SQL Gateway can run under TSO without requiring any changes to

-Apart from z/OS Batch, the batch environment for Natural can also be the TSO background, which invokes the TSO terminal monitor program by an EXEC PGM=IKJEFT01 statement in a JCL stream.
+Apart from z/OS Batch, the batch environment for Natural can also be

 In a TSO environment, the file server is an optional feature to be able to emulate during development status a future CICS production environment.

-With each terminal I/O, Natural issues a COMMIT WORK command to simulate CICS or IMS TM syncpoints.
-Therefore, database modifications made before a terminal I/O can no longer be backed out.
+database modifications made before a terminal I/O can no longer be backed

 For a detailed description of the file server, refer to the section Natural File Server.

 Natural SQL Gateway can run in a z/OS batch environment.
-Just supply the hlq.RCI.LOAD library from the CXX Adabas precompiler installation in the JCL.
+Just supply

 This section lists the known incompatibilities and constraints when using Natural SQL Gateway to access data from an SQL database system: